akeneo/pim-api-docs/content/concepts/products.md

 Product values hold all the information of the product.
 They are part of the [Product resource](#product).
 In concrete terms, it is the values of the product attributes.

-In the API, the product values are in the property `values` of the product entity.
+In the REST API, the product values are in the property `values` of the product entity.

 ### The global format